Gena Branscombe: Early Career

-Her piano teacher in Berlin was again Rudolf Ganz.
+1909: Berlin

 The renowned composer and teacher, Engelbert Humperdinck was her composition teaching during her year in Berlin.
 During her life, Branscombe spoke infrequently of her lessons with the master teacher.
 Before leaving Berlin to return home, Branscombe was the "guest of honor" at a "garden evening" given at the Humperdinck home in the early summer.
 She was one of only three or four women guests.
 Fifteen male students attended the event, at which an early quintet of Humperdinck's was performed and a Schumann quartet was played.
 Humperdinck and Branscombe's fellow students urged her to perform, but she declined.
 This party in her honor does indicate the esteem in which she must have been held.

 During her year in Berlin, Branscombe and her fellow student, Belle Forbes, performed at a private dinner party given for president and Mrs. Theodore Roosevelt.
 She was featured in a Musical America magazine article, entitled "Women Composers of America".
 In addition, her works were included on a Women's Philharmonic Society of New York concert of American women composers which also included works by Mrs. H.H.A.
 Beach and Mary Turner Salter.

-Upon returning home in the summer of 1910, Branscombe began preparations for her marriage to John Ferguson Tenney on 5 October in Picton.
-Shortly thereafter, the couple moved to New York City where they resided until their respective deaths.
-The couple raised their family of four daughters in the city all the while pursuing their respective careers.
+Choral Music

+After moving to New York in 1910, Branscombe studied choral conducting with Chalmers Clifton and Albert Stoessel, who was conductor of the Oratorio Society of New York.
+Gena Branscombe founded her own women's chorus, the Branscombe Choral (1933-1954), with members from New Jersey, New York City boroughs, and Connecticut.
+Membership consisted of women from all walks of life, from professionally trained musicians to amateurs who could not read music.
+She held all these forces together as conductor, composer, promoter and fund raiser.
+Branscombe frequently composed and arranged many works for the choir as well as commissioned music by other women composers.
+Yearly concerts were given at Town Hall and the Broadway Tabernacle Church.
+The Choral performed at the first United Nations, on nationwide radio broadcasts and sang Christmas carols for the commuters at Pennsylvania Station and Grand Central Station.

+Pilgrims of Destiny (1920)

 In 1920, Branscombe completed her largest work, the oratorio Pilgrims of Destiny, based on the Mayflower pilgrims' arrival in November 1620.
 The National League of American Pen Women awarded this work their national Best Composition award in 1928.
 A gala performance took place in Plymouth, Massachusetts as part of National Federation of Music Clubs national convention.
 Due to the patriotic subject matter of her oratorio and the many awards presented to her, the Music Department of the Library of Congress in 1960 requested Branscombe's original orchestral score and orchestra parts for Pilgrims of Destiny.

 The oratorio was a family effort with Branscombe writing the libretto with the help of her husband, John, who researched the passenger lists of those on board the ships sailing to America.
 He also served as proof reader.
 The couple worked as a team to see Pilgrims of Destiny to its completion and first performance.

-Gena Branscombe founded her own women's chorus, the Branscombe Choral (1934-1954), with members from New Jersey, New York City boroughs, and Connecticut.
-Membership consisted of women from all walks of life, from professionally trained musicians to amateurs who could not read music.
-She held all these forces together as conductor, composer, promoter and fund raiser.
-Yearly concerts were given at Town Hall and the Broadway Tabernacle Church.
-The Choral performed at the first United Nations, on nationwide radio broadcasts and sang Christmas carols for the commuters at Pennsylvania Station and Grand Central Station.